It’s been nearly a month since Equifax revealed it was the victim of a data breach that involved the loss of over 140 million customer records.

 The problem is that most organizations don’t currently have the tools or technology to manage cryptographic keys effectively.

 Organizations will soon rely on thousands, or even millions, of machine identities participating in a broad set of blockchain applications.
-How well the integrity of these chains is preserved will be directly correlated to the security and protection of their corresponding machine identities.
+How well the integrity of these chains is preserved will be directly correlated to the security and management of their corresponding machine identities.

 Is your organization ready to embrace and secure blockchains?